 Required Landlord Disclosures

-- Flood Zone – The landlord will need to use the maps to see if their property is located in a flood zone.
-If it is they will need to let the tenant know.
+- Flood Zone – The landlord will need to use this map to see if their property is located in a flood zone.
+If it is, they will need to let the tenant know.

 - Lead-Based Paint – Only to be given to the tenant if the housing structure was built before 1978.

-- Truth in Renting – This form must be handed out to every tenant if the housing unit is located in a building of two (2) or more units of which the landlord is not occupying.
+- Truth in Renting – This form must be handed out to every tenant if the housing unit is located in a building with two (2) or more units that the landlord doesn’t occupy.